 The Bureau of Labor Statistics estimates that demand for accountants will outpace the average demand for all other professions between 2016 and 2026.
 Demand is projected to grow by 10% and bring 139,000 new accountants into the field.
+This makes becoming a CPA an exceptional career choice.
 In the state of Washington specifically the demand is forecast to grow by 21% by 2024.
 The median salary for accountants in Washington was $65, 290 in 2016, but with demand being so strong that total is likely to rise rapidly.
-If you're ready to start on a lucrative and in-demand career path, learn how to become a CPA in Washington.
+Becoming a CPA is challenging but rewarding.
+If you're ready to start on a lucrative and in-demand career path, learn how to become a certified public accountant CPA in Washington.

 Academic Requirements for Washington CPAs

 CPAs often have specialized expertise, but each one must understand the core concepts of accounting.
-The Washington State Board of Accountancy (WBOA) requires all CPAs to have acquired minimum levels of education.
-Follow these steps to satisfy the requirement:
+The Washington State Board of Accountancy (WBOA) requires all CPAs to have acquired minimum levels of education before becoming a CPA.
+Follow these steps to qualify to take the CPA exam:

-Complete at least 150 semester hours or 225 quarter-hours from a four-year college with approved accreditation.
+Complete at least 150 credit hours or 225 quarter-hours from a four-year college with approved accreditation.
 If you are unsure whether an institution is accredited and approved by the WBOA, contact them directly.

 Earn a bachelor's degree.
 An accounting major is not strictly required, but intense coursework in accounting is.
 Most CPAs who do not have a degree in accounting have on in business instead.